nus-cs2113-AY2425S1/ip/docs/README.md

 ___________________ PROGRAM OUTPUT BELOW ___________________
 I know, you told me that this task is done
   [T][O] procrastinate
 Keep it up!
-You'll be done with it eventually!
+What are you gonna do next?
 ```

 To unmark a task as incomplete,